Search & filter venue foot-traffic around the world

 We start by opening the BestTime.app Radar Tool.
 The Radar tool is used to filter venues that are already added to BestTime by the user itself.
 If you haven’t used BestTime before the Radar tool will show an empty map.
-You can add venues with foot-traffic on BestTime by adding venues specifically by name and address (using the forecast tool/ API), using the AddArea tool, or using the Venue Search tool/API which we will discuss now.
+You can add venues with foot-traffic on BestTime by adding venues specifically by name and address (using the forecast tool/ API), or using the Venue Search tool/API which we will discuss now.

 Add new venue foot-traffic by using the Venue Search bar in the top-left of the screen.
 For example "Things to do in New York City", or "Bars in San Fransisco".
 Alternatively, you can find venues nearby by clicking "Nearby my location" in combination with a search query, e.g. "bars".
 Your browser might show a share location permission popup.
 The Venue Search tool will then use the estimated location (geographic coordinates) supplied by your browser to find places nearby you.

 By clicking on the 'options' button more search options will appear.